nik-sta/E-mc-2/README.md

-# What is this LATEX-Project?

-This LATEX project is a book and chapter summary of the Book "E=mc^2" from David Bodanis.
+This LATEX project is a book and chapter summary of David Bodanis book "E=mc^2".

+Conventions:
+- Write about one A4 site (and only more if nesscessary) for an chapter summary.
+- Write in simple past.
+- Write in English only.